Risk management and preservation planning in the ZBW Digital Archive

 The original file generally is long-term archived, even if it is obsolete and cannot be accessed easily any more.
 All additional derivates are additional representations and are archived on top and not instead.

-The detailed workflow of the preservation planning in the ZBW Digital Archive is documented at the website of the TIB - Leibniz Information Centre for Science and Technology and University Library.
+The detailed workflow of the preservation planning in the ZBW Digital Archive is documented on the website of the TIB - Leibniz Information Centre for Science and Technology and University Library.
+The ZBW closely collaborates with the TIB on long-term preservation issues.